 The BioTime common shares being offered by LifeMap Sciences through this prospectus were acquired by LifeMap Sciences from one of our directors and principal shareholders and certain of his affiliates pursuant to an agreement in which LifeMap Sciences agreed to issue shares of its common stock in exchange for BioTime shares.
 All of the net proceeds from the sale of the BioTime common shares held by LifeMap Sciences will belong to LifeMap Sciences.
 See "Use of Proceeds" on page 22.
+LifeMap Sciences is an "underwriter" as defined in the Securities Act of 1933, as amended (the "Securities Act"), with respect to the BioTime common shares being offered for its account.

 The common shares are quoted on the NYSE MKT under the symbol BTX.
-The closing price of the common shares on the NYSE MKT on July 27, 2012 was \$4.19.
+The closing price of the common shares on the NYSE MKT on August 13, 2012 was \$3.96.